Wakeup Diet & Exercise Program Restores natural circadian rhythms

 • Some familiar fast-food restaurants include corn in most of their top-selling dishes.

 • Alleged links between aspartame & narcolepsy.
 Also other diseases.
 Alleged metabolic chemistry of aspartame, including appearance of toxins, such as wood alcohol & formaldehyde.
-Article assets that Aspartame is a serotonin precursor.
+Article asserts that Aspartame is a serotonin precursor.

 • Aspartame & Lupus.
 Is there a connection?
 Lupus can cause fatigue, reduce the number of blood platelets & damage major organs.
 This disease turns the immune system against the body.
 Coincidentally, narcolepsy results from an erroneous immune response.
 Some people with narcolepsy might be subject to other immune problems.